-Compare pet insurance estimates for your Burmese cat from NZ's top providers.
-Burmese are a popular pedigree breed in NZ - find the right cover for conditions like diabetes mellitus, hypokalaemia, and kidney disease.
+Compare pet insurance estimates for your Burmese from Australia's leading providers.
+Burmese are a social, muscular breed that may be prone to diabetes mellitus, hypokalaemia, and dental disease.

 Popular Choice Featured Provider